vivkow/Evolgath/README.md

 # Scientific subfields in the domain of Evolutionary Game Theory
 > This project investigates infuential publications and their connections within the field of evolutionary game theory.
+We want to identify clusters within the field.

 ## Table of Contents
 * [General Info](#general-information)